At a glance NCRi (National Credit Recovery Inc.) is a Canadian debt collection and business process outsourcing (BPO) company, incorporated in 2008.

 A settlement shows as "settled" rather than "paid in full" on your credit report, but it clears the account.

 The debt doesn't go away.
 NCRi can keep contacting you or recommend that the creditor take legal action.
-If a court issues a judgment, they can garnish your wages or freeze your bank account.
+If a court issues a judgment, it can garnish your wages or freeze your bank account.

 Other collection agencies in Canada

 Joe launched CollectionAgencies.ca in 2025.
-He maintains the directory, researches collection agencies across Canada, and manages the site's editorial content.
+He has worked in Canadian personal finance since 2023.
+He maintains the directory, researches collection agencies across Canada and manages the site's editorial content.
 Agency listings are sourced from provincial licensing records and legislation.